 - ✓ Cancel automatic premium payments

 Pro tip: Have your credit card statement in front of you when you call.
 The reference number (such as 300764859) that appears alongside “hum compben e mer 8665370232 GA” helps Humana’s representatives locate your account faster.
 Hours of operation are typically Monday through Friday, 8 AM to 8 PM Eastern Time.
-Wait times tend to be shorter in mid-morning (around 10 AM ET) and mid-afternoon (around 2 PM ET).
+Based on cardholder reports, wait times tend to be shortest in mid-morning (around 10 AM ET) and mid-afternoon (around 2 PM ET).
+Avoid calling on Mondays and the first week of the month, when call volume spikes due to fresh billing cycles.

 Hum Compben E: Common Billing Descriptor Variations

 Not every bank displays the charge identically.
 The “hum compben e” portion is consistent, but the trailing characters change depending on your financial institution’s character limit and formatting rules.
-Below are all known variations of this Humana billing descriptor, as reported by real cardholders across multiple forums and statement-lookup sites:
+Below are all known variations of this Humana billing descriptor, as reported by real cardholders across forums, statement-lookup sites, and community boards:

 | Statement Variation | Explanation |